 Student Government Association

-The student-led governing bodies at different institutions vary according to size, structure, and authority.
 The Student Government at Midwestern State University is composed of the Student Body (all active students).
-That means that every student is automatically a member of the Student Government and is entitled to: attend meetings, write and submit resolutions and bills, and voted into or be appointed to Student Government positions.
+That means that every student is automatically a member of the Student Government.

 Within the Student Government lies the Student Senate, where all of the action takes place.
-Note that not every student is automatically in the Student Senate.
-The Student Senate is composed of Student Senators and the Student Government Executive Board (President of the Student Body, the Vice President of the Student Body, and Secretary of the Student Body).
-This means that although the Student Body has all of the rights listed above, in order to be able to vote on resolutions and bills, a student must be a member of the Student Senate; in other words, the student must be a Senator.
+Not every student is in the Student Senate.
+The Student Senate is composed of Student Senators and the Student Government Executive Board (President, Vice President, and Secretary).

 There are two types of Senators: Organization Senators and Class Senators.
-Each official campus organization or club has one senator, and each class (i.e. Freshman, Sophomore etc.) has two senators.
-Organization Senators represent their respective organization (for example, the Caribbean Students Organization will choose one of their members to serve as their representative in the Student Senate), while Class Senators campaign for the position to represent their class in the Senate and are voted in by their peers (the people in their respective academic class year).
+Each registered student organization is eligible to have one senator, and each class (i.e. Freshman, Sophomore etc.) is eligible to have two senators.
+Organization Senators represent their respective organization, while Class Senators campaign for the position to represent their class in the Senate and are voted in by their peers (the people in their respective academic class year).

 These representatives meet in the Student Senate meeting twice a month on the first and third Tuesdays.
-Meetings begin at 7:00pm in Bolin 100.
+Meetings begin at 7:00pm in the Clark Student Center.
 The Student Senate addresses student interests and problems in a legislative matter.
-Issues are talked about, and then if the issue warrants action, then a resolution will be drafted and approved, and then a bill will be drafted and voted upon.
+Issues are talked about, and then if the issue warrants action, a resolution or bill can be drafted and approved.

 Student Government does many things for the betterment of the Student Body every year.
 Some worthy accomplishments from previous years include: